 Most babies start to walk when they are between 10 and 18 months old.
 However, before walking, they have to overcome crawling and cruising.
 These steps are also critical.
 And, remember that all babies are different from the others, some can walk comfortably, but the others have to practice very hard.
-The essential thing that parents have to do is to encourage and support them whenever they need.
+The essential thing that parents have to do is to encourage and support them whenever they need it.

-In our article today, we will introduce you some tips on how to help your baby start walking.
+In our article today, we will introduce you with some tips on how to help your baby start walking.

 1. Encourage Your Baby To Cruise

 After being familiar with pulling, your baby will begin to cruise.
 You can encourage him to practice this activity by putting his favorite toy far away from his reach.
 This will help your baby to cruise more and boost his standing stamina and strengthen the muscles in his hip and thigh.
-After a long time of cruising, your baby will be more stable with weight on one side and start to walk more comfortable.
+After a long time of cruising, your baby will be more stable with weight on one side and start to walk more comfortably.

 2. Help Your Baby To Stand

 Firstly, you should let your baby stand on your lap with his feet.
-This activity will help his muscle become strong and push them up.
+This activity will help his muscles become strong and push them up.
 Also, teach them how to bend his knees and let him practice this action to create the motor skills to help him stand up and sit down quickly.
 It is necessary to be patient with your baby at this step as it will help to create an excellent base for your kid to start walking.

 Secondly, replace this cradle with a bouncy chair to help your baby stand.
 You can do this when your baby is 5 or 6 months old.
 However, remember to not provide him with a walker, according to the American Academy of Pediatrics, as it can slow down the motor development.
-Also, using a walker is not safe and causes some back problem to your baby.
+Also, using a walker is not safe and causes some back problems for your baby.
 Therefore, use a bouncy chair only, not a walker.

 In this step, you should encourage to baby to stand by himself, even in a short time.
 You can place his toy above them, in a place that far from his reach.
 To pick up the toy, he will stand up.
 Place the toy in a position where he has to stand to get is also a good practice.